 Most new professional (and semi-professional) cameras have two card slots.
 These two card slots offer two options: simultaneous shooting and card-switch shooting.

-Card-switching means that when one card is full, the camera will automatically switch to record on the second card.
-Although this sounds tempting because it allows you to not need to switch cards as frequently, this isn’t a good idea for weddings.
+Card-switching means that the camera automatically switches to record on the second card when one card is full.
+Although this sounds tempting because it allows you not to need to switch cards as frequently, this isn’t a good idea for weddings.

-You want to switch simultaneous shooting.
+You want to switch to simultaneous shooting.
 This means that both cards record at the same time.
-This is the fool-proof way to prevent card malfunctions and save the photographs!
+This is the fool-proof way to prevent card malfunctions and save photographs!

 9. Off-Camera Flash Will Save You

-Good control on lighting is what separates the professional photographer from the amateur one.
-With wedding photography, you don’t usually have control over the locations and lighting present there naturally- so using off-camera flash units can help regain some of that control.
+Good control of lighting separates the professional photographer from the amateur one.
+With wedding photography, you don’t usually have control over the locations and lighting present naturally – so using off-camera flash units can help regain some of that control.

-Off-camera flash can be used as a fill light for shadows or a way to pop the subject during dimly lit receptions.
-Just remember to be conscientious about its use so that you don’t blind your subjects or interfere with the happenings.
+Off-camera flash can be used as a fill light for shadows or to pop the subject during dimly lit receptions.
+Remember to be conscientious about its use so you don’t blind your subjects or interfere with the happenings.

 10. Never Leave Equipment Unattended

 This is a given, but many lapse when in the moment.
-Even if your couple are the most trustworthy of people, you do not know their guests, the staff hired, or other vendors.
-Never leave your equipment unattended, theft does happen!
+Even if your couple is trustworthy, you do not know their guests, the staff hired, or other vendors.
+Never leave your equipment unattended.
+Theft does happen!

 11. Switch to Silent Shooting Mode